 The special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The School District accounts for its food service activities and technology millage activities in the special revenue funds.
+The School District accounts for its food service activities, technology millage activities, and Sinking fund millage in special revenue funds.